junzheng01/Macro-sql-analysis/README.md

+# Underconsutrction (Current Project)
 # Global Macro Insights: Advanced SQL Analytics on Crises & Recovery (2000–2025)

 This project explores global economic trends and crisis patterns using advanced SQL techniques on data from [GlobalMacroData.com](https://www.globalmacrodata.com/data.html).
 It simulates the kind of deep analytical work a **data analyst or business analyst** would perform in the finance, policy, or consulting sector.